howl-editor/howl/site/source/doc/api/buffer.md

 Searches for the text `search` in the the buffer's text starting at character position `init`.
 Returns character offsets `start_pos`, `end_pos` of the first match, or `nil` if no match was found.
+A negative `init` specifies an offset from the end, where -1 means the last character of the buffer.

 ### insert(text, pos)